sealvault/sealvault/README.md

 ### [iOS](./ios)

-iOS Web3 password manager app with a built-in web browser.
+iOS Web3 key manager app with a built-in web browser.
 Written in Swift with the SwiftUI framework.

 ### [Tools](./tools)